 What to Do if You Feel Sick

-For more information on COVID-19 testing, please visit the Coconino County website.
+For more information on COVID-19 testing and vaccinations, please visit the Coconino County website.

 The City of Flagstaff encourages our community to take the following considerations when requesting emergency medical services: